 \subsection{Pruning Results on ImageNet and CIFAR-10}

-We apply ResRep on ResNet-50 and MobileNet with the same hyper-parameters: $\lambda=1\times10^{-4}$, channel selection limit $\theta=4$ and $\theta\gets \theta+4$ every 200 iterations, batch size=256, initial learning rate=0.01 and cosine annealing for 180 epochs.
-The first channel selection begins after 5 epochs.
+We apply ResRep on ResNet-50 and MobileNet with the same hyper-parameters: $\lambda=10^{-4}$, batch size=256, initial learning rate=0.01 and cosine annealing for 180 epochs.
+We set the channel selection limit $\theta=4$ and $\theta\gets \theta+4$ every 200 batches and the first channel selection begins after 5 epochs.
+That is, after a 5-epoch ``warm-up'', we pick up 4 channels with the lowest $t$ values among all the layers and then pick 4 more channels every 200 batches, until we reach the FLOPs reduction target.
 For the ease of comparison, we experiment with ResNet-50 for three times with FLOPs reduction target of 54.5\% (1\% higher than FPGM \cite{FPGM}), 56.1\% (SASL \cite{SASL}) and 62.1\% (HRank \cite{HRank}), respectively, and MobileNet with 73.9\% to compare with MetaPruning \cite{Metapruning}.
 Following most competitors, we prune the first ($1\times1$) and second ($3\times3$) conv layers in every residual block of ResNet-50, and every non-depthwise conv of MobileNet.
-Inspired by a prior work \cite{GSM} which utilizes momentum and weight decay for CNN sparsification, we raise the SGD momentum coefficient on compactors from 0.9 (the default setting in most cases) to 0.99.
+Inspired by a prior work \cite{GSM} which zeros out some gradients and utilizes momentum and weight decay for CNN sparsification, we raise the SGD momentum coefficient \textit{on compactors} from 0.9 (the default setting in most cases) to 0.99.
 Intuitively, the mask-0 channels continuously grow in the same direction (\ie, towards zero), and such a tendency accumulates in the momentum, thus the zeroing-out process can be accelerated by a larger momentum coefficient.
 For ResNet-56/110, the target layers include the first layers of residual block, and we use the same hyper-parameters as ImageNet except batch size of 64 and 480 training epochs.